 Autism Track is an app that can help homeschooling parents of children with autism track everything from interventions to behaviors.
-The user-friendly app includes a place to log daily behaviors, while a sliding checklist feature allows the user to keep up with necessary daily therapy, medicine, or other activities.
+The user-friendly app includes a place to log daily behaviors.
+A sliding checklist feature allows the user to keep up with necessary daily therapy, medicine, or other activities.

 This Sesame Street app uses familiar and beloved characters to teach children about feelings.
-By participating in the hands-on app, kids with autism will also learn how to problem solve on their own, better cope with their feelings, and calm themselves down.
+By participating in the hands-on app, kids with autism will also learn how to:

 Daniel Tiger’s Grr-ific Feelings helps children to identify, communicate, and even cope with their feelings.
 The app is designed for preschoolers, but is also beneficial for those requiring special education.